At New Way Language Learning we operate on 50 to 60-min appointments for Spanish Lessons.

 However, shall the tutor cancel a session with MORE than 24-hour notice, we shall be entitled to no free session, but the class shall be rescheduled within 14 days.

 For our MTM PLAN students have one (1) free cancellation (24 hrs in advance or less) every month.
 Reschedule of classes must be within a week of their initial appointment.
 Students are entitled to pause their BIANNUAL PLAN for up to two weeks (14 days) and their ANNUAL PLAN for up to 4 weeks (30 days).
 In the case of a longer break needed for those plans, Students are expected to complete their lessons on an agreed timeframe when they resume their lessons.
 Reschedule will be subject to availability and canceled classes will be counted as taken.
+When a class is rescheduled it counts as a 'make up class' these classes can't be rescheduled, and when canceled are count as taken.

 In the event of cancellation without minimum notice due to circumstances beyond the student control or control of the tutor, this contract is null and void.
 Examples of these causes are (1) acts of God or of the public enemy, (2) acts of the government in either its sovereign or contractual capacity, (3) fires, (4) floods, (5) epidemics, (6) quarantine restrictions, (7) strikes, (8) freight embargoes, and (9) unusually severe weather.